meizaguirre86/CNN-Pneumonia-LIME/README.md

 # CNN-Pneumonia
- Using CNN to detect Pneumonia
+ Using CNN (tensorflow) to detect Pneumonia on children x-rays.
+ I've also used LIME to explain why our model has predicted such result.

  Dataset
  Data: https://data.mendeley.com/datasets/rscbjbr9sj/2